 If you have programmed the coordinates of all three principal axes X, Y and Z in the approach block, the control moves the tool from the position defined before the APPR block to the auxiliary point P_H on all three axes simultaneously.
-Then the connect goes from P_H to P_Δ only on the working plane.
+Then the control moves the tool from P_H to P_A only in the working plane.